JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 Code for the animation is [here](https://github.com/JasonFantl/MAC-animations/tree/main/WiFi/sketch).

 We see how B and C can hear each other, so when B has a message to send, it knows to wait until C is done.
-But we can see how there is a collision between A and B since they can't hear each other.
+But we see how when A and B both need to send, there is a collision, as they can't hear each other.
 WiFi works better when all the devices can hear all the other devices.
-There is an additional setting on your router you can try switching on/off if you find yourself running slow due to this issue, known as the Hidden Node problem.
+If you find your router running slow due to this issue, known as the Hidden Node problem, there is an additional setting you can turn on in your router, known as RTS/CTS, which we explore next.

 ### Hidden nodes

-Imagine two regiments are on different mountains, one to the east of the General, and one to the west.
-They can communicate with the General, but are too far apart from each other to hear the other regiment.
+Imagine one regiment to the east of the General and another to the west, the regiments can communicate with the General, but are too far apart to hear the other regiment.
 Even if they used CSMA/CA, the messages would still end up colliding at the General.

 This is a nasty problem known as the [Hidden Node Problem](https://en.wikipedia.org/wiki/Hidden_node_problem).
-We saw this above between computers A and B.
+We saw an example in the WiFi simulation between nodes A and B, where they could communicate with the router but not with each other.

 We see that B starts sending a message to the base station and A has no idea.
-In the middle of B's transmission, A begins transmitting, as it believes the airwaves are free, so both messages are corrupted in the middle.
+In the middle of B's transmission, A begins transmitting, as it believes the airwaves are free.
+Both messages are corrupted in the middle.

-This problem shows up in many communication scenarios, not just packet-based networks like WiFi.
-Here are two examples of where the hidden node problem causes very serious problems in analog networks.
+This problem shows up in many communication scenarios, not just packet-based networks (networks that split messages into small packets) like the ones we have been looking at.
+Here are two examples of where the Hidden Node problem causes very serious problems in analog networks (networks that send the entire message at once and decode it in real time).

-* Pilots talk to the command tower over shared analog channels, so sometimes pilots may interfere with each other.
-You can tell when this happens because the audio becomes a squeal.
-This can cause critical information to be lost, such as we saw in the [deadliest accident in aviation history](https://en.wikipedia.org/wiki/Tenerife_airport_disaster), where one contributing factor to the disaster was the interference from two pilots trying to talk over the channel at the same time.
+* Pilots talk to a command tower over shared analog channels, so sometimes their communications interfere.
+You can tell when this happens because the audio becomes a squeal (this is what interference sounds like).
+This can cause critical information to be lost, such as we saw in the [deadliest accident in aviation history](https://en.wikipedia.org/wiki/Tenerife_airport_disaster), where two pilots talked over a shared channel at the same time, causing interference and warnings to go unheard, which was one of the many contributing factors to the disaster.
 This is still a problem [today](https://aviationweek.com/business-aviation/safety-ops-regulation/crosscheck-stepped-radio-transmissions).
-* Walkie-talkies use a single analog channel and are also prone to the hidden node problem.
+* Walkie-talkies use a single analog channel and are also prone to the Hidden Node problem.
 Again, this is a technology used in high-stakes scenarios such as firefighting and search and rescue.
-Unfortunately, in these scenarios, mountains and buildings are a common obstacle, increasing the likelihood of the hidden-node problem.
+Unfortunately, in these scenarios, mountains and buildings are a common obstacle, increasing the likelihood of the Hidden Node problem.

 Now back to WiFi.
-Our CSMA/CA protocol does not account for collisions due to the hidden node problem.
+Our CSMA/CA protocol does not account for collisions due to the Hidden Node problem.
 To solve this, the base station (who can hear and talk to all the nodes) will pick one node at a time and tell all the other nodes to be quiet.
-The node can talk for a few moments, then the router picks the next node.
+The selected node can talk for a few moments, then the router picks the next node.
 In order to choose which node to select, the router picks the first node that sends it a request (read as the first request that didn't collide).
 Here's how that looks in more detail.

-Nodes wait for the channel to be free (CSMA), wait a tiny window (DIFS) to let ACKs take priority, wait some random time to avoid all talking at once (exponential random backoff), then finally send a tiny Request-To-Send (RTS) packet.
-The base station will accept the first valid RTS packet it receives, then send back a Clear-To-Send (CTS) packet immediately.
-When nodes hear a CTS or RTS packet, they will know they were not the first node to make a request and will wait until the next time they can make a request, determined by a time specified in the packet (this is called [Network Allocation Vector](https://en.wikipedia.org/wiki/Network_allocation_vector) (NAV)).
-When the node that sent the RTS gets the CTS, they will transmit their data for the allotted time.
+Nodes wait for the channel to be free (CSMA), wait a tiny window (DIFS) to let ACKs take priority, wait some random time to avoid all talking at once (exponential random backoff), then finally send a tiny Request-To-Send (RTS) packet to the base station.
+The base station will accept the first valid RTS packet it receives, then send back a Clear-To-Send (CTS) packet.
+When nodes hear a CTS or RTS packet unrelated to them, they will know they were not the first node to make a request and will wait until the next time they can make a request, determined by a time specified in the packet (this is called [Network Allocation Vector](https://en.wikipedia.org/wiki/Network_allocation_vector) (NAV)).
+When a node gets a CTS meant for them, they will transmit their data for the allotted time.

 Below is a simulation of WiFi with RTS/CTS.
-The nodes are trying to send messages at the same time as the simulation above, so the hidden nodes that previously collided, nodes A and B, no longer collide.
-Watch how node A uses a CTS+NAV backoff to track when the router is occupied, even though node A can't hear node Bs transmission.
+Watch how node A uses a CTS+NAV backoff to track when the router is occupied, even though node A can't hear the transmission from node B. Using the NAV to detect traffic outside a nodes range of hearing is called virtual carrier-sensing.

 <div style="text-align: center;">
   <video controls autoplay muted loop playsinline width="75%">